Th3Tr1ckst3r/Exip6/README.md

 this tool became more of a toolkit that we are just building on over time.

 ## Why Use Exip6?
-If your a security researcher, or just work I.T. in your department.
-It can be useful when it comes to the IPv6 protocol, or just checking if any Windows systems on your network may be vulnerable to recent bugs.
-Especially if you think some systems may not be updated regularly in your network.
+If your a security researcher, pentester, or just work I.T. in your department.
+It can be useful when it comes to the IPv6 protocol for discovery purposes, or just checking if any Windows systems on your network may be vulnerable to recent bugs.

 ## Features